anton-bot/nodejs-base64/README.md

-# base.64 - Encode and decode using base64 in Node.js #
+# Base64 for Node.js - Encode and decode using base64 in Node.js #

 The ultimate shortcut for the base64 encode/decode functions in Node.js.